 For people who are visually impaired, mobile apps are more than just a modern convenience: they have the power to make everyday life a little easier.
 Software developers who specialize in creating such apps could utilize the services of agencies such as WellSaid Labs, who could provide voice for their content.

 GPS, voice search, text-to-speech, screen readers and more are all powering innovations that benefit visually impaired users across the globe.
-What are the best apps available on today’s market?
+The visually impaired could also make use of a foreign language voiceover service, if at all they’re traveling around the world.
+The world has changed quite a bit and there’s a lot more technology than we can imagine.
+Anyway, what are the best apps available on today’s market?

-In this post, which will be updated every once in a while, we’ll share the top apps we could find for the benefit of the blind and visually impaired.
+In this post, which will be updated every once in a while, we’ll share the top apps we could find in a wide selection of mobile phones for you to choose from for the benefit of the blind and visually impaired.
 Have an idea for another app to include here? – let us know!